johsteffens/beth/lib/bhvm/README.md

 ## Holor
 Name and definition was inspired by *Moon & Spencer's work: "Theory of Holors"*.
 A holor can be understood as generalization of a Tensor.
-We choose to deviate from some of M&S specification and some nomenclature for practical reasons.
+We partially deviated from M&S's specification and nomenclature for practical reasons.
 E.g. Our definition actually represents a sub-class of the M&S Holor.
 Certain properties are emphasized and renamed to better relate to the intended realm of use cases.